nobleexperiment/nobleexperiment.github.io/_posts/2016-08-14-ciclavia_wilshire.markdown

 ** Thank you [Immannuel Presbyterian Church of Wilshire](http://immanuelpres.org/en_US/) for your water bottles and your generous support to CicLAvia and your community ** I don't know what we'll do without you, but Jesus loves you and so do I :)

+## Did I catch any Pokemon at Koreatown? ##

+Just the typical ekans, pidgeys, and rattas.
+I hatched a Sandshrew from my 5k egg and two rattas from my 2k eggs walking on Wilshire Blvd to Macarthur Park and back.
+The Upside of my walk: Found a Schyther nest at Lafayette Park and collected over 100 pokeballs.
+Downside: Compared to my confines of Long Beach at the Pike to Shoreline park where that lagoon is a pokemon zoo, it's a disappointment.

 - Al Porotesano